14 Must Try Bosnian Desserts To Eat

 Sadly, the tradition is rapidly disappearing.
 But if you manage to get your hands on some (or help bring it back by making some yourself), you can be sure that they’ll melt in your mouth!

 There are different variations of Gurabija across the Balkans, with each country giving its recipe a distinct twist.
-These flat, round shortbread cookies in Bosnia are often flavored with lemon zest, vanilla, dried fruits, and nuts, then decorated using a fork or a knife.
+These flat, round shortbread cookies in Bosnia are often flavored with lemon zest, vanilla, dried fruits, and nuts and then decorated using a fork or a knife.
 But the authentic Bosnian twist is that each cookie has a sugar cube pressed into its center before baking.

 In the Bosnian city of Tuzla, there is another variation.
 The Gurabijas are flavored with apple “pekmez” – boiled apple juice.
 This alternative preparation is indicative of Bosnian Muslims, though the Tuzla Gurabijas are favored by both Bosnian Muslims and Christians alike.